 For instance, they give preferential treatment to their own products and services or excessively collect consumers’ data.
 This weakens competition, hampers innovation and leads to higher consumer prices (also in the form of data).

-After the reform of German competition rules (GWB Digitalisation Act), the European Commission’s Digital Markets Act (DMA) is the next step in the right direction.
-It aims to impose self-executing obligations on gatekeeper platforms, to prohibit unfair treatment of users and practices undermining competition in markets, such as self-preferencing.
+After the reform of German competition rules (GWB Digitalisation Act), the European Commission’s Digital Markets Act (DMA) imposes self-executing obligations on gatekeeper platforms.
+E.g., to prohibiting unfair treatment of users and practices undermining competition in markets, such as self-preferencing.

 This increases consumers’ choice, for example when gatekeeper platforms may no longer prevent consumers from deleting pre-installed software applications or using alternative app stores.

-- a swift implementation of the DMA to prevent further damage to competition and consumers
+- a swift application of the DMA to prevent further damage to competition and consumers

-- European Commission must be able to take faster and more flexible action against gatekeepers
+- European Commission needs sufficient resources in order to take swift action against gatekeepers